Skip to Content

 You Can’t Use Cash on a Cruise – Here’s Why

-I’ve been on a number of cruises and all of them have been cashless.
-In this article we will explore why this is and look at how making purchases on a cruise works today.
+I’ve been on many cruises, and all of them have been cashless.
+In this article, we will explore why this is and look at how making purchases on a cruise works today.

-Despite being cashless societies it is still sometimes possible to pay for your cruise expenses in cash by charging purchases to your cruise account and then paying the balance in cash.
+Despite being cashless societies, it is still sometimes possible to pay for your cruise expenses in cash on some cruise lines.

 cash card payment